pranav-k-jha/prompts-app-next/README.md

 - Next.js: A React framework for building server-side rendered web applications.
 - Tailwind CSS: A utility-first CSS framework for rapid UI development.

-## Get Started

-To get started with the Prompts App, follow these steps:

-1. Clone this repository to your local machine.
-2. Install dependencies using `npm install` or `yarn install`.
-3. Start the development server with `npm run dev` or `yarn dev`.
-4. Access the app in your web browser at `http://localhost:3000`.

-## Contributing

-We welcome contributions from the community!
-If you have ideas for new features, bug fixes, or improvements, please submit a pull request or open an issue on GitHub.

-Happy prompting!